 The 3WP Wave Logo printed on the brush is wear resistant.
 The logo also acts as a guide for developing perfect 360 Waves.
 While mirror brushing, simply use the wave logo on the back of the brush as a guide.
 When you are brushing, simply tilt the wave logo at the angle you want your waves to come out and you will avoid forks while keeping consistent brushing angles.
 This brush is only available for purchase here, directly on 360waveprocess.com.

 The 3WP Gold Edition is like no other brush I’ve used.
-It is easily identified by its natural, beautiful gold and black colorway.
-It is a good brush to use because it has premium soft bristles that feel very smooth while brushing.
+It can be easily identified by its beautiful gold and black colorway.
+It is different from the 3WP Brush Blue Edition in a few key ways.
+The first major difference is in the bristles.
+The blue edition is a mixed boar bristle brush which gives it a much different feel when compared to the Gold Edition.
+The 3WP Gold Edition is a premium 100% boar bristle brush making it softer and more smooth than the bristle mix of the blue edition.
+This is perfect for a waver who loves to brush with low haircuts, or has already developed a deep wave pattern.
+The Gold Edition has an overall much smoother feel when compared to the Blue Edition.
 The bristles are soft however, they are firm enough to lay down the top-level of hair even when wolfing.
-The premium soft gold boar bristles are designed to add a natural shine and luster to the hair.
+The premium soft golden boar bristles are designed to add a natural shine and luster to the hair.

-This brush is actually recommended for wavers who already have a wave pattern in their hair.
-Beginners can use the gold edition, but should only use it when their hair is cut low because the soft bristles are only designed to add shine to the top layer of the hair.
-The Gold Edition is effective at brushing low and high hair lengths however, it is still recommended that beginners use a medium brush to build their wave pattern as soft brushes are usually only used as a finisher brush to put the final touches after a fresh haircut or wolf session.
+This brush is actually recommended for wavers who have already developed a wave pattern in their hair.
+Beginners can use the gold edition, but it should be limited to use on low cuts since the bristles are softer and less effective at pulling the hair at higher lengths.
+The Gold Edition is most effective at brushing the waves when the hair is at lower lengths.
+It is recommended that beginners use a medium brush to build their wave pattern and once the pattern comes in, it will be good to begin using a soft brush such as the gold edition as a finisher brush to put the final touches after a fresh haircut or wolf session.